builder555/PineSAM/Readme.md

    * If you get errors in powershell, set the permissions to RemoteSigned to allow scripts ([reference](https://lazyadmin.nl/powershell/running-scripts-is-disabled-on-this-system/)).
    * ```Set-ExecutionPolicy RemoteSigned```

-5. Done! 🎉 now you can enjoy some soldering.
-Please ⭐ and share it with friends!

 ## II.
 Install the Dev version (Source-all-xxx)
 ### Requirements
 - any browser to run the UI (IE is not a browser)